Roderick Paulate: Political career

 Paulate was elected as councilor for Quezon City's 2nd district in 2010.
 Paulate was removed from office by the Office of the Ombudsman as councilor of Quezon City because of hiring ghost employees.
 He was barred from running for any public office.

 Despite barring him from running for public office, Paulate ran for his third term as a councilor and was eventually elected.

 On December 12, 2016, however, the Court of Appeals overturned the ruling of the Office of the Ombudsman's dismissing Paulate together with 3 other officials of the Quezon City local government from the public service.

 Paulate unsuccessfully ran for vice mayor in 2019, as the running mate of former 2nd district representative Chuck Mathay.
 He also sought a return to the city council in 2022 for the 2nd district under the Malayang QC ticket of Mike Defensor, but was also unsuccessful.

 On December 2, 2022, the Sandiganbayan convicted him of one count of graft and nine counts of falsification of public documents in connection with his hiring of ghost employees.
 He faces between 10 1⁄2 to 62 years in prison, a total fine of ₱90,000, and is permanently barred from holding public office.
 Paulate and his accomplice, his driver and liaison officer Vicente Bajamunde, were also ordered to compensate the government with the amount of public funds they embezzled, amounting to ₱1.109 million with 6% interest per annum until full payment.
 He filed a motion for reconsideration but it was denied by the court on January 23, 2023.

 Personal life

 Paulate is single.
 He has previously dated Jackie Aquino, a daughter of former Senator Butz Aquino.

+Education

+He attended his primary education at José Rizal College and graduated in 1976.

-He completed his secondary education in 1984 at Jose Rizal College (now José Rizal University).
+He attended his secondary education at José Rizal College and graduated in 1984.

+He attended his tertiary education at University of the Philippines, Manila campus and studied Political science, then shifted to Theater arts.